metadatacenter/cedar-docker-deploy/README.md

 # CEDAR Docker version - Quick Install Guide
 ## Disclaimer

-The below guide present an easy path to install CEDAR in a quick way.
+This guide present a quick and easy path to install CEDAR.

 In order to achieve this, it makes several assumptions:
 * The domain name of the system will be ``metadatacenter.orgx``